coollabsio/documentation-coolify/docs/installation.md

 This method gives you more control over the installation process, but it requires more steps.

 #### Prerequisites
-- **SSH**: Make sure SSH is enabled and you can connect to your server as the root user: [more details here]( LINK-TO-BE-UPDATED-AFTER-CREATING-PAGE-ON-THIS-DOC-https://coolify.io/docs/knowledge-base/server/non-root-user).
+- **SSH**: Make sure SSH is enabled and you can connect to your server as the root user: [more details here ↗]( LINK-TO-BE-UPDATED-AFTER-CREATING-PAGE-ON-THIS-DOC-https://coolify.io/docs/knowledge-base/server/non-root-user).
 - **curl**: Ensure curl is installed on your server.
-- **Docker Engine**: Follow the official [Docker Engine Installation](https://docs.docker.com/engine/install/#server) guide to install Docker (version 24+).
+- **Docker Engine**: Follow the official [Docker Engine Installation ↗](https://docs.docker.com/engine/install/#server) guide to install Docker (version 24+).

 ::: warning ⚠️ Caution:
   Docker installed via snap is not supported!